carstenbauer/MonteCarlo.jl/docs/src/DQMC/dqmc.md

 * `silent = false`: Enable or disable prints for the checks above.
 * `measure_rate = 10`: Sets the frequency of measurements.
 Every `measure_rate` sweeps a new measurement is taken.
 * `print_rate = 10`: Sets the frequency of general information prints (not checks).
 * `seed = -1`: Sets a random seed for the simulation.
-If set to `-1` the seed will be choosen randomly.
+If set to `-1` the seed will be chosen randomly.
 * `last_sweep = 0`: Sets the last finished sweep.
 Used internally for continued simulations.

 Beyond this there are a couple of keyword arguments which are more involved and will be discussed in other chapters.
 These include